rosell-dk/webp-convert-cloud-service/README.md

 curl_close($ch);
 ```

-The script is functional, but is under construction.
-I expect a lot of progress the following weeks.
+## Roadmap
+I'm pretty satisfied with how it works now.
+I expect a 0.1.0 release soon.